Can America Learn To Save From My Dog?

 Are you Smarter than a Dog?

-The first reason is that he's a dog.
-We didn't train him to do it and he's never seen another dog do it.
-Saving appears to be hard-wired into his brain... why do we have such difficulty with it?
+1. As my wife reminds me from time to time, “he’s a freaking dog.”
+(I give him more human-like privileges than most dog owners.)
+We didn’t train him to bury bones and he’s never seen another dog do it.
+Saving appears to be hard-wired into his brain… why do we have such difficulty with it?

-The second reason I find it noteworthy is that there's significant risk and no reward to burying a bone for later.
+2. The second reason I find it noteworthy is that there’s significant risk and no reward to burying a bone for later.
 The bone may get washed away by rain or stolen by zealous squirrel.
-The bone itself will even likely have less "value" to a dog as it will be covered in dirt.
+The bone itself will even likely have less “value” to a dog as it will be covered in dirt.
 When people save their money in banks, it comes with some security (FDIC) and they are rewarded with interest.
-People should be the ones doing the saving.
+People should be the ones doing the saving, not dogs.

 Perhaps Fox should create a television show that asks, "are smarter than a dog."